SAP-archive/teched2021-DAT262/exercises/ex6/README.md

 # Exercise 6 - Spatio-Temporal Clustering

 In this exercise, we will extend the Spatial Clustering technique introduced in Exercise 4 by the time dimension.
-So, our AIS observations will by clustered along a spatial grid (X and Y dimension) and along temporal intervals (Z dimension).
+Our AIS observations will by clustered along a spatial grid (X and Y dimension) and along temporal intervals (Z dimension).
 So we first generate a spatial grid and then add time slices to it.
-The resulting 3 dimensional data stucture contains "buckets" of data for each combination of grid cell and time interval.
+The resulting 3 dimensional data stucture contains "buckets" of data for each intersection of grid cell and time interval.
 Adding a time dimension allows us to detect seasonality within the timeseries for each grid cell, and to predict future traffic from historic observations.

 ### Clustering per Timeslice